aimat-lab/ML4pXRDs/README.md

 ```

 The functions `get_smeared_patterns` and `get_synthetic_smeared_patterns`
-calculate the FWHM of the gaussian peak profiles using a random crystallite size
+calculate the FWHM of the gaussian peak profiles using the Scherrer equation
-uniformly sampled in the range `pymatgen_crystallite_size_gauss_min=20` to
+with a random crystallite size uniformly sampled in the range
+`pymatgen_crystallite_size_gauss_min=20` to
 `pymatgen_crystallite_size_gauss_max=100` (in nm).
 You can change the default
 range at the top of script file
 `./ml4pxrd_tools/simulation/simulation_smeared.py`.